Vaccinations and rain can revive Indian auto industry | DW | 17.06.2021

 It also assumes a gradual improvement in supply and demand with adequate and timely monsoons that will lead to an improvement in rural farm incomes.

-Experts believe that besides the vaccination drive and good monsoon, the Indian government has taken some decisions that will help the sector revive quickly.
+Experts believe that the Indian government has also taken some decisions that could help the sector revive quickly.

-For starters, the Indian government has offered production linked incentives which will total $7.5 billion over the next five years and encourage exports.
+For starters, the government has offered production-linked incentives that will total $7.5 billion over the next five years and encourage exports.